sejal234/heatmaps_by/README.md

+# Scroll to find instructions for a specific code!
- # Overtime, I plan to upload instructions for all the data visualizations I do at BridgeYear.
-Scroll to find instructions for a specific code.
+Overtime, I plan to upload instructions for all the data visualizations I do at BridgeYear.

 ## Making a heatmap of Opportunity Youth in Houston and MorePathways.Org training data: